EthanCoss/robinson_mmodules/README.md

 # Robinson

-This rust crate is a direct implementation of the algorithms presented in “MODULES IN ROBINSON SPACES” by MIKHAEL CARMONA, VICTOR CHEPOI, GUYSLAIN NAVES AND PASCAL PREA
+This rust crate is a direct implementation of the algorithms presented in “MODULES IN ROBINSON SPACES” by MIKHAEL CARMONA, VICTOR CHEPOI, GUYSLAIN NAVES AND PASCAL PREA.

 Given a dissimilarity space (~ what I call a DistanceMatrice), this algorithm can recognize if this dissimilarity space is Robinson.